VegardSkaansar/virtualball/README.md

 - Then install it on your android phone, warning (is developed for API 19)
 - Then if the phone have the accelerometer you will see 3 buttons.
 - Settings button you change the min value for what acceleration will be and detected
-- Throw button will open up another tab and if u hit the start button you will be given 6-5 seconds to perform one throw, will only register first throw.
+- Throw button will open up a tab where u press start and u will see the ready text That means you can throw
 - Score button will show ur results, and the first time using the app it should be empty
 - Thats all.

-The reason for introducing the 5 sek countdown was to give an element of focus and more precise throws.
-The throw simulation will happend after the countdown.
-But the user have to do the throw in the interval of the countdown.
+When you see the ready text the listener will wait for a acceleration over the threshold specified in settings.
+When the acceleration are over the threshold.
+The next 20 values will be recorded.
+After that, the listener will stop and start a countdown.
+This countdown counts down til the ball highest point and plays the sound football kick.

 ## The logic behind catch a throw
 In the settings tab will we set a value of an acceleration min value.
 When we throw